jadenucf/mysql_setup/README.md

 # jaden's how to guide (mysql edition)

 This is guide will be a little more tricky than the mongoDB guide because of the nature of mySQL and their GUI mySQL Workbench.
-I based the tutorial off a specific video so if you are confused on why you must follow these steps exactly watch it: https://www.youtube.com/watch?v=kphq2TsVRIs&ab_channel=DatabaseStar
+I based the tutorial off a specific video so if you are confused watch it: https://www.youtube.com/watch?v=kphq2TsVRIs&ab_channel=DatabaseStar

 ## Prequisites
 Download mySQL, mySQL Workbench and run a mySQL image on Docker Desktop

-EXAMPLE:
 ```
 docker run --name some-mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=password -d mysql
 ```